 The Department of Counseling, Therapy, and School Psychology is located in Rogers Hall on the graduate campus.
-Office hours are from 8:30 to 5:30 Monday through Friday.
+Office hours are 8:30-5:00 Monday through Friday.
 However, hours may vary in the summer or around the holidays, so it is generally a good idea to call ahead if access to the office staff is needed.